DanArthur99/Milestone-Project-3/README.md

   * [Code](#Code)
   * [Media](#Media)

+## Rationale

-## Project Goal
+### Project Goal

-The goal for this project was to create a simple review where users can select or add a music product to review.
+The goal for this project was to create a simple review site where users can select or add a music product to review.
 Users can create an account and see reviews of other users for different gear.

-## Rationale
+This site makes for a very convenient and quick way for users to review and see reviews for different music equipment they are interested to purchasin.

 ## User Experience (UX)